World leaders call for action, inclusion in Seoul climate summit | ExBulletin

 Advanced nations have set ambitious emission reduction goals in recent months, as well as plans to ultimately go carbon neutral by 2050.

-German Chancellor Angela Merkel called on countries to give up their dependence on fossil fuels, warning climate change is threatening people’s lives and the economy just as much as the Covid-19 pandemic.
+German Chancellor Angela Merkel called on countries to give up their dependence on fossil fuels, warning climate change is threatening people’s lives and the economy as much as the COVID-19 pandemic.

-Earlier this month, Germany tightened its targets to reduce CO2 emissions – including a 65 percent cut in emissions by 2030 – after a landmark ruling by the country’s highest court promulgated a key climate protection law. insufficient “.
+Earlier this month, Germany tightened its targets to reduce CO2 emissions – including a 65 per cent cut in emissions by 2030 – after a landmark ruling by the country’s highest court declared a key climate protection law insufficient “.

 British Prime Minister Boris Johnson said countries must keep their green promises.